 Teacher I met in her schoolhouse teaching children

-I met a teacher at a Catholic mission school, who was teaching her children and she and I became pen pals.
-I sent her letters and supplies from San Diego, and she responded with letters to me.
-This went on for 6 months until I lost contact with her.
-One of her students, a little girl gave me a drawing of the Dogon traditional mask as a gift.
+At a Catholic mission school, I met a dedicated teacher who was instructing her students.
+We connected, and she and I became pen pals.
+I sent her letters and supplies from San Diego, and she responded with letters in return.
+Our exchange continued for six months until we eventually lost contact.
+One of her students, a young girl, even gifted me a drawing of a traditional Dogon mask—a small but meaningful keepsake of my time there.

 Little girl who gave me her drawing of traditional Dogon mask as a gift